Ultimate Wedding Alcohol Calculator For Your Party

 Serving Style

-2. One liter each of whiskey and bourbon
+2. 1 liter each of top-shelf whiskey and bourbon

 You might also need mixers like a tonic, club soda, cranberry juice, orange juice, grapefruit juice, ginger ale, triple sec, lime juice, sparkling water, bottled water, diet coke, and coke.
 Also, it is vital not to forget to purchase ice, ice buckets, ice chests or coolers, and stir sticks.
 Also, purchase glassware, garbage bins, and bags if your venue does not provide them.